 Tackling the recruitment and retention crisis in adult social care

-The research gathered in-depth feedback from over 100 people from 25 different organisations and connections to social care in Surrey.
+The research gathered in-depth feedback from more than 100 people from 25 different organisations and connections to social care in Surrey.
 Research participants included: working age adults accessing care, their families, professional care workers, care service providers and those commissioning care services.

 Salary benchmarking was undertaken as part of the research and identified that care roles in Surrey are undervalued by between 8% and 20%.

 The results of the research were provided in a report and presented to SCA members at their spring conference in May 2022.